 - On the Select Networks page, select the virtual network, the logical network, or the virtual LAN (VLAN).

 - On the Add Properties page, set up the required configurations and review settings in the Summary pane.
 Choose to Start the virtual machine after deploying it optionally.

 - Click Create to start.
 Confirm the Completed job status in the Jobs dialogue, then close it.

 - In VMs and Services > Home > Show > VMs, confirm the conversion of the VM.

 Backup VMs for Data Insurance before Risky Operations with Vinchin

-Whether it is a safety assurance measure during V2V migration between VMware and Hyper-V, or data loss prevention in daily operation, backup is one of the best ways to secure data safe and sound in case of file corruption, cyberattacks, migration errors, and more.
+Whether it is a safety assurance measure during V2V migration between VMware and Hyper-V. Or data loss prevention in daily operations, backup is one of the best ways to secure data safe and sound in case of file corruption, cyberattacks, migration errors, and more.

 Vinchin Backup & Recovery is a compatible and centrally managed VM and database protection solution for more than 10+ virtualization and mainstream databases.
 For instance, VMware, Hyper-V, Citrix Hypervisor (previously XenServer), XCP-ng, oVirt, Red Hat Virtualization, Oracle OLVM, OpenStack, etc.

-Agentless backup: interacts with hypervisor rather than a backup agent, thus less resource consumption and easier installation.
+Agentless backup: interacts with a hypervisor rather than a backup agent, thus less resource consumption and easier installation.
 Also, see how to install and configure Veeam Backup and Replication 11 Community Edition with its default SQL Server Express Edition.